67346 Speyer, Deutschland

-Anne Ackermann is a german documentary photographer currently based in Uganda.
+Anne Ackermann is a documentary photographer based in Germany, working worldwide.

-Her work has been widely exhibited, e.g. at the New York Photo Festival, PhotoGrafia Festival Rome, Angkor Photo Festival, Belfast Photo Factory, Triennial of Photography Hamburg, F-Stop Festival Leipzig, Goethe Institute Ecuador, OPEN Photo in Cape Town and galleries around the globe.
+Her work has been widely exhibited, e.g. at the New York Photo Festival, Photoreporter Festival, PhotoGrafia Festival Rome, Angkor Photo Festival, Belfast Photo Factory, Triennial of Photography Hamburg, F-Stop Festival Leipzig, Goethe Institute Ecuador, OPEN Photo, Alliance Francaise Dubai and many others.

 She is a member of photo agency FOCUS and Women Photograph.